hav4ik/hav4ik.github.io/content/posts/learning-to-rank/index.md

 > **Note:** Despite the deceptive simplicity of the above described schema, for web-scale search engines everything is a million times more complicated.
 Only few companies have enough infrastructure, computing resources, and manpower to develop and deploy search engines at such scale.

-The following [diagram by researchers from Nvidia][nvidia_merlin] is a more truthful representation of a modern search engine:
+The following [diagram by researchers from Nvidia Merlin team][nvidia_merlin] (originally proposed by [Eugene Yan][ey_chart]) is a more truthful representation of a modern search engine.
+Check those amazing blogs out for more detailed information about the architecture of a search engine.

 {{< figure src="eugene_yan_chart.webp" caption="More detailed chart of actual stages of a modern search engine.
 This one is much more closer to the actual production-level search stack." invertible="true" >}}